VickCG/VickCG/README.md

 ### Hi there! 👋 I’m Vick

-🚀 I’m a Senior Full-Stack Engineer with 11+ years of experience building and running production-grade products.
+🚀 I’m a Senior Software Engineer with 11+ years of experience building and running production-grade products.
 I’ve worked across backend, frontend, and cloud infrastructure, with a strong focus on clean architecture, reliability, and long-term maintainability.

 👨‍💻 I like owning features end to end - from system design and APIs to frontend delivery, databases, and infrastructure.
 I care about writing clear, testable code and building systems that other engineers can confidently extend.